 Can we just take a minute to chat about how wonderful cauliflower is!?
 I feel like it used to be a totally underrated vegetable, only celebrated when it was dipped in a pile of ranch dressing; however, in recent years, cauliflower has been popping up everywhere in different forms and methods.
 Cauliflower steaks, cauliflower rice, cauliflower mashed potatoes, you name it.
 It’s a great alternative to starches for those low-carb diets and now, I’m using it in place of meat!

 A little bit of cornstarch and oil will crisp up your cauliflower nicely in the oven; it’s a good method that works with just about any sauce!
+Start by cutting up the cauliflower into small florets, then place them in a large freezer-safe bag along with the cornstarch and oil.
+Shake everything together and place it on a baking sheet.

 The cauliflower takes about 20-25 minutes in the oven, which is enough time to get your rice started and the sauce ready!